kai-prvn/content-learning-tracker/README.md

 a tool for capturing and reviewing insights from educational content.

-built this as my first project. used AI + React to build it in a weekend.
+my first project. built it to learn by doing.

-## the truth

-i built this to learn. turns out: i don't actually like coding.

-i like the creative/design side more. so i'm pivoting to ui/ux design and no-code tools.

-this project stays here as:
-- proof i can ship things
-- reminder that it's okay to try something and realize it's not for you
-- my first step in figuring out what i actually want to do

 ## what it does

 - quick capture notes from videos/podcasts
 - random review (spaced repetition)
 - topic filtering
-- simple, clean interface
+- simple interface

 ## tech

-- react + typescript (used AI heavily because i was learning)
+- react + typescript (used AI to help while learning)
 - tailwind css
-- localStorage for data
+- localStorage

 ## what i learned

-- how to ship something even when you don't know what you're doing
+- shipping something > perfect plans
-- using AI to build is normal now
+- using AI to build while learning is normal now
-- building teaches you way more than tutorials
+- building teaches way more than tutorials
-- **most importantly: i learned i don't like coding. i like designing.**
+- you figure out what you like by actually doing it

 ## what's next

+experimenting with different approaches:
+- understanding the code better (learning react properly)
-redesigning this in figma to actually look good.
+- redesigning it in figma (exploring design)

-then rebuilding in framer (no code).
+- maybe rebuilding in framer (trying no-code)

-focusing on ui/ux design from now on.
+figuring out which part i enjoy most.

 ---

-if you're also figuring out what you like by trying things, we're on the same journey.
+built by someone figuring it out. that's the point.